-Alongside Apple One, Apple also launched the next series of its smartwatches Apple Watch Series 6, and an affordable counterpart to these devices, named as Apple Watch SE.
+The company has also launched the next series of its smartwatches i.e. Apple Watch Series 6, and an affordable counterpart to these devices, named as Apple Watch SE.

 Apple’s Time Flies event was not limited to Apple Watch or iPad Air.
 A new iPad Pro, A14 bionic chipset along with the immediate release of iOS 14 were also the part of the event.

-With a range of new products and services Apple is alls et to kill many closest competitors, be it Samsung Tablets, Google Cloud, Amazon Music or Spotify.
+With a range of new products and services, the company is all set to kill many closest competitors, be it Samsung Tablets, Google Cloud, Amazon Music or Spotify.
 In fact, Spotify, the largest subscription-driven music streaming platform, has started creating uproared against Apple and accused the company of taking undue advantages of its dominant position in smartphone space to disadvantage competitors and deprive consumers by favouring its own services.